 Referrals are Priceless

 Quality care will always bring patient referrals.
 Patients who are treated well will share their experiences with friends and family.
-A leading surgeon from one of the nation’s premier orthopedic facilities confesses that it gives them great joy every time they find out they have a 98 percent patient satisfaction rate, and more than 80 percent of their patients send them referrals.
+A leading Portland orthopedic surgeon from one of the regions premier orthopedic facilities confesses that it gives them great joy every time they find out they have a 98 percent patient satisfaction rate, and more than 80 percent of their patients send them referrals.

 When it comes to modern healthcare, health providers must understand why they got into the industry – to help people.
 While it’s easy to become numb and forget the importance of offering excellent patient care, great healthcare is all about empowering them so that they are intimately involved in their healing process.